oracle/weblogic-kubernetes-operator/README.md

 [comment]: # (Exporting operator logs to ELK.
 The operator provides an option to export its log files to the ELK stack.
 Please refer to [ELK integration]site/elk.md for information about this capability.)

+## Shutting down a domain

+Please refer to [Shutting down a domain](site/shutdown-domain.md) for information about how to shut down a domain running in Kubernetes.

 ## Removing a domain